 Our client counselling goes beyond service to build deep and enduring relationships.
 Rather than receive advice based on trends or short-term speculation, our clients receive professional thinking and judgment that is specifically applied to their unique investment needs.

 Our people go beyond accepting the constraints of employees to exercising the judgment of owners.
 Over three-fourths of our people are owners of the firm, so we understand investing is about more than just money because it’s our money too.

 Our core values – Always Act in our Clients’ Best Interests, Courage and Honesty – guide us to do the right thing.
 In our case, doing the right thing means doing right by our clients.

-For more than 25 years, our focus on building meaningful connections with our clients has cultivated a community of like-minded investors who share our values.
+For 30 years, our focus on building meaningful connections with our clients has cultivated a community of like-minded investors who share our values.

 Our community’s strength comes from the lasting relationships we have built with our clients.
-Since the firm’s inception, a significant number of clients who have ever partnered with us remain clients today.
+A significant number of clients who have ever partnered with us remain clients today.
 As we gather together at our annual Client Day, Burgundy Ball, Women of Burgundy educational events and Not-for-Profit events, we realize the mutually reinforcing benefits of being part of an enduring community.

 Our community mindset extends to the broader community.
 A number of our people serve as board members and volunteers for Not-for-Profit Organizations.
 We also contribute directly to a range of causes and offer a generous matching program for employees’ own philanthropic commitments.

 Burgundy has a long history of leadership in corporate governance.
 In 2004, Tony Arrell was a founder and initial member of the Board of Directors of the Canadian Coalition for Good Governance and Richard Rooney was Chair of Accounting Policy.
 Together with a group of industry peers, they worked to align the interests of boards and management with those of the shareholder.
 The organization has worked tirelessly to achieve better corporate governance in Canada.